-Dogs and Lactose Intolerance
+Are Dogs Lactose Intolerant?

 The majority of dogs are lactose intolerant.
-Drinking milk isn’t necessarily going to kill them, but in many cases, too much milk is not going to be good for them.
-Being lactose intolerant means that it is more difficult to break down the enzymes in milk.
-It is difficult for dogs that are lactose intolerant to digest milk, but it doesn’t mean that all dogs can’t have milk, and milk products, in moderation.
-But, it is never a good idea to give puppies milk.
-Puppies have very sensitive digestive tracts, and it is not good to introduce this type of food at an early age.
-Milk is not also good for senior dogs.
+Drinking milk isn’t necessarily going to kill them, but in many cases, too much milk is not good for them either.
+Being lactose intolerant means that it’s more difficult to break down the enzymes in milk.
+Although it’s difficult for dogs that are lactose intolerant to digest milk, many dogs can have milk and other dairy products in moderation.
+However, it is never a good idea to give puppies milk.
+Puppies have very sensitive digestive tracts, which means it’s not good to introduce this type of food at an early age.
+Milk is also not good for senior dogs.

-Can Drinking Milk Lead to Food Allergies in Dogs?
+Can Drinking Milk Lead To Food Allergies in Dogs?

-Can Dogs Drink Lactose-free Milk?
+Can Dogs Drink Lactose-Free Milk?

-While milk is basically a meal in itself, too much is not good for any dog, or any human.
-But, a little bit of milk in a whole-food diet can benefit your dog.
-Of course, if you notice any of the above-mentioned signs of an intolerance, you should immediately eliminate milk from your dog’s diet.
-Some of the beneficial nutrients in milk that dogs do need include vitamins D, K, and E, as well as vitamin B complex.
+Although milk is basically a meal in itself, you should not give too much to your dogs.
+Milk in moderation as part of a whole-food diet can benefit your dogs.
+Of course, you should immediately eliminate milk from their diets if you notice any of the above-mentioned signs of intolerance.
+Some of the essential nutrients in milk that dogs do need to maintain a healthy and active lifestyle include vitamins D, K, and E, as well as vitamin B complex.